dmbarbour/wikilon/docs/AwelonLang.md

         2 = [1 succ]
         42 = [41 succ]

 Definition of `succ` and `zero` - and hence our model for natural numbers - is in theory left to our developers.
-For example, we could select between a recursive sum encoding (`type Nat = μN.(1+N)` where `type (A+B) = ∀r.(A→r)→(B→r)→r`) or a Church encoding (`type Nat = ∀x.(x→x)→x→x`).
-In practice, however, *Accelerators* will determine which model will be favored, because nobody is going to accept unary processing of numbers at runtime.
-A `(nat)` annotation could direct rewriting from `[41 succ]` to `42`.
+For example, we could select between a recursive sum encoding (`type Nat = μN.(1+N)` where `type (A+B) = ∀r.(A→r)→(B→r)→r`).
+Or we could favor the traditional Church encoding (`type Nat = ∀x.(x→x)→x→x`).
+Or we could use model a list of booleans and define `succ` appropriately.
+In practice, however, this is not a decision of regular programmers.
+Instead, support from *Accelerators* will inevitably determine the favored model.

-Awelon will rely on *Projectional Editing* and *Accelerators* to support a numerical tower above natural numbers.
-Fully modeling the foibles of floating-point numbers will be non-trivial, but necessary to take advantage of floating point arithmetic units.
+Awelon does not provide a rich numeric tower.
+Instead, it's left to *Projectional Editing* and *Accelerators* to build upon natural numbers.

 ## Embedded Texts